Heckie75/sync-philips-as111/README.md

  <mac|alias|-|docks>     Use specific mac, alias or "-" for current connected dock
-                         "docks" lists all paired docking stations sync                    Synchronizes time between PC and dock vol [+-]<0-32>          Sets volume to value which is between 0 and 32 mute                    Sets volume to 0
+                         "docks" lists all paired docking stations
+                         "stop" sends a signal in order to terminate a running as111 process sync                    Synchronizes time between PC and dock vol [+-]<0-32>          Sets volume to value which is between 0 and 32 mute                    Sets volume to 0